How to Choose a Good Veterinarian for Your Doberman

 Marie-Luise Smith

 Marie-Luise Smith holds degrees in Radiological Sciences and Psychology, with a background in clinical research and a lifelong passion for dogs—especially Dobermans.
-She has participated in continuing education in canine nutrition, is a member of the American Association for the Advancement of Science, and is currently pursuing certification in evidence-based European Animal Phytotherapy & Mycotherapy, combining scientific skepticism with systems-care to inform and empower dog guardians.
+She is a Certified Professional Canine Nutritionist, a member of the American Association for the Advancement of Science, and currently pursuing certification in evidence-based European Animal Phytotherapy & Mycotherapy, combining scientific skepticism with systems-care to inform and empower dog guardians.

 Previous